Drome Clinic

 What is Dyslipidemia?

-Dyslipidemia, a condition characterized by abnormal levels of lipids—such as cholesterol and triglycerides—in the blood, is a significant contributor to the risk of cardiovascular diseases.
-In India, this condition is common, especially in cities.
-Over 85% of people in urban areas have at least one lipid issue., whereas in rural areas, that number is lower, around 78.5%.
+Dyslipidemia, a condition characterized by abnormal levels of lipids—such as cholesterol and triglycerides in the blood.
+It is a significant contributor to the risk of cardiovascular diseases.
+In India, this condition is common, especially in cities

 Types